The fundamentals of ordering inventory for retail

-Before ordering, you should always know your current inventory; otherwise, you run the risk of inflating your inventory.
-For example, you may be sitting on 20 units, you may have ordered 20 units, but you may have only sold 5 units.
+Before ordering, you should always know your current inventory; otherwise, you risk inflating your inventory.
+For example, you may be sitting on 20 units and have ordered 20 units, but you may have only sold five units.
 Sitting on inventory takes up your spending dollars and warehouse or merchandising space.
-And for products that have an expiration date, you increase your liability of losing money on unrealized sales.
+And for products with an expiration date, you increase your liability of losing money on unrealized sales.

-You want to order what is selling, and try to be ahead of the game so that you are not selling out of something.
+You want to order what is selling and try to be ahead of the game so you are not selling out of something.
 The best way to assess needed quantities is to look at your historical data.
-And when in doubt, order a little over rather than a little under.
-Remember, if your customers are unable to get what they need from you, they will go to your competitor.
+And when in doubt, order a little over rather than under.
+Remember, if your customers cannot get what they need from you, they will go to your competitor.
 The long-term cost of having slightly too much inventory is less detrimental to your business than not having enough.

-If you order too much inventory, you need to find ways to move it without losing all your profit margin.
+If you order too much inventory, you must find ways to move it without losing all your profit margin.
 One way to do this is to run a small sale and make a big sign!
-Yes, this sounds pedestrian, but it really works.
+Yes, this sounds pedestrian, but it works.
 Signs are great for drawing attention, even if you are not running a sale.

-When you do not order enough inventory, your customers will be irritated that you are out of the product that they came in to buy.
-You will lose potential sales of the product that they came looking for as well as other products that they may have bought while shopping for the out-of-stock product.
+When you do not order enough inventory, your customers will be irritated that you are out of the product they came in to buy.
+You will lose potential sales of the product they came looking for and other products they may have purchased while shopping for the out-of-stock product.

 Never place an order without a plan.
-You need to know how you are going to price products, how you are going to merchandise products, and how they will impact your margins and sales.
+You need to know how you will price products, how you will merchandise products, and how they will impact your margins and sales.

 If it’s not something that you can see your customers buying, you should not order it.

-Make sure that you have a strategy in place for whether or not an order makes sense for your retail environment.
-For example, if you are ordering TV sets for a downtown store, you probably will not sell many, because people will not carry a TV five blocks.
-If you cannot offer a solution to potential hurdles for customers, like delivery in this instance, it might not be a good fit for your situation.
+Ensure you have a strategy in place for whether or not an order makes sense for your retail environment.
+For example, if you order TV sets for a downtown store, you probably will not sell many because people will not carry a TV five blocks.
+If you cannot offer a solution to potential customer hurdles, like delivery in this instance, it might not be a good fit for your situation.

-Like I mentioned above, carrying inventory is a science.
-Too much inventory and you can lose valuable cash flow, too little inventory and you can lose your customers to competitors.
+As I mentioned above, carrying inventory is a science.
+Too much inventory and you can lose valuable cash flow; too little inventory and you can lose your customers to competitors.
 The best way to determine inventory is to use historical data that details past sales and inventory reports.

 Technology has come a long way.
-It makes it easier to conduct inventory, manage logistics, and order the right quantities for your customers.
-When it comes to ordering, you need to constantly improve and innovate.
-If you are doing inventory the way that you have always done it, you are probably leaving a lot of opportunities for saving money or making a profit on the table.
+It makes conducting inventory, managing logistics, and ordering the right quantities for your customers easier.
+When it comes to ordering, you need to improve and innovate constantly.
+If you are doing inventory the way you have always done it, you are probably leaving a lot of opportunities for saving money or making a profit on the table.